RUSH-LAB/LSHUniqueEntityEstimator/README.md

 Restaurant.csv is the data file containing all the records with the cluster id in the last column (same cluster id means same entity)
 Restaurant_gold.csv is the gold standard file containing all the ground truth pairs.

-Download the C++ Package from [here](http://rush.rice.edu/large-scale.html).
+Use the C++ Package from [here](http://rush.rice.edu/large-scale.html) and also in C++ folder in this repository.
 This is a fast minhash package which will take dataset as input.
 It will output candidate pairs which fall in the same buckets.
 Details in [here] ()
 By following the instructions of minhash pacakge, for input Restaurant.csv, we can get output Restaurant_out.csv.

 ```